xiamr/wsproxy/README.md

-TCP proxy and UDP proxy are both supported unlike to traditional shadowsocks, udp packets are encode in TCP stream
+TCP proxy and UDP proxy are both supported

+Unlike traditional shadowsocks, udp packets are encode in TCP stream

 protocol hierarchy